Somehow or other, I’ve cobbled together my first userscript.

 In TamperMonkey, you can click on the TamperMonkey icon and open the Dashboard.
 From there, select “WaniKani Kanji Review Vocabulary List” to open the code.
 Configuration options are near the top of the code:

-// Limit number of vocabulary words to be shown.
+// Show vocabulary words for meaning/reading reviews.
+Must be true or false. const SHOW_FOR_MEANING_REVIEW = true const SHOW_FOR_READING_REVIEW = true // Limit number of vocabulary words to be shown.
 Must be an integer. const MAX_VOCABULARY_TO_SHOW = 100 // Show locked vocabulary words.
-Must be true or false. const SHOW_LOCKED_VOCABULARY = true
+Must be true or false. const SHOW_LOCKED_VOCABULARY = true // Vocabulary words will be blurred until the vocabuary bar is hovered over by mouse. const BLUR_VOCABULARY_LIST = false

 Note: If I do any future updates, user-specific configuration setting values will be lost, and will need to be manually set again.